slotruglio/winequalitydetection/README.md

 The dataset has been split into Train and Evaluation (Test) data.
 The first is used to train and validate the model, while the second is used to evaluate the model.

-## Premises
-Classes are partially balanced, but they are hard to separate.
-We expect error rates to be in the range of 10% or more.

 ## Citation
 *P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.*